alexharri/website/posts/bit-sets-fast-foreach.md

 [ 11101101, 01110001, 10110101, 11010001, 0101101 ]
 ```

-But to figure out how this optimization affects performance, we'll need to run some benchmarks.
+But how much performance gains does this optimization really yield?
+Let's figure it out by running some benchmarks.

-To see the performance characteristics for bit sets with different densities, we'll benchmark different densities:
+We'll run our benchmarks for bit sets with various densities:

 ```tsx
 // From 100% dense (all 1s) to 0.1% dense (mostly 0s)